LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Lawnicons**

-This method is suitable if you are interested in installed applications that are not supported in Lawnicons.
+This method is suitable if you are interested in installed apps that are not supported in Lawnicons.
 1. Install and open Lawnicons.
 2. Long press our logo.
 3. Swipe down.